 Home equity loans and home equity lines of credit (HELOC) have proven to be very useful for homeowners since the products appeared on the scene in the banking industry.
 Homeowners found out that they are flexible products that allow them to save money when paying for their home and home improvements.

 It’s been established that homeowners can refinance their first mortgages given a good credit history and credit score.
-Can homeowners refinance a home equity loan?
-The answer to that question is yes, but only under a given set of circumstances.
+But can you refinance a home equity loan?
+Under the right circumstances, this can be a smart move.

 - You need a longer term for your loan so your payment will be lower.

 - You need a larger home equity loan or HELOC.

 - You want a fixed interest rate on your loan instead of an adjustable interest rate.

 - You want to get rid of a balloon payment at the end of your loan.